bricofoy/yasm/README.md

 `unsigned int runCount()`
 returns the number of time current state have been called since the last state change.
-Usefull to implement non blocking "for" loops inside a state.
+Usefull to implement non blocking `for` loops inside a state.

 `bool isInState(void (*state)())`
 returns true if the given pointer is equal to the running state pointer, false otherwise.
 This is usefull if you need to know from outside the machine if it is in a particular state.